Luxoft/qml-coreui/docs/topics/refactor.md

 When investigating the usage of certain singletons often they are used in a related code area.
 It seems developers where to lazy to pass in these dependencies and rather shortcut the relations.

 Assume we have a panel which show a title and some content.
-The title shall present the current time and the content shall presetn the time but also be able to reset the current time.
+The title shall present the current time and the content shall present the time but also be able to reset the current time.

 The parent application panel, which holds both children panels.